atenfyr/bettertaxes/CONFIG.md

 # Better Taxes Config File
-The config file is written in JSON and has 4 fields, which are elaborated on below:
+The config file is written in JSON and has 4 fields, which are elaborated on below.
+Make sure you always backup your custom configs.
 - TaxRates
     - This field is a dictionary which maps "keys" to the amount of money given per paycheck.
     - Each "key" consists of a list and a condition, separated by a period.
 For example, `Base.crimson` is the key, `Base` is the list, and `crimson` is the condition.